Revised 7-17-10

 The photo at right shows one of the Acorn

-Common species include Canada goose (flying to & from a pond across the highway), great horned owl, house finch, red-tailed hawk, red-shouldered hawk, sharp-shinned hawk, acorn woodpecker, Nuttall's woodpecker, northern flicker, oak titmouse, white-breasted nuthatch, bushtit, California quail, mourning dove, spotted towhee, California towhee, Anna's hummingbird, common raven, bushtit, lesser goldfinch, and western bluebird.
+Common species include Canada goose, great horned owl, house finch, red-tailed hawk, red-shouldered hawk, sharp-shinned hawk, acorn woodpecker, Nuttall's woodpecker, northern flicker, oak titmouse, white-breasted nuthatch, bushtit, California quail, mourning dove, spotted towhee, California towhee, Anna's hummingbird, common raven, bushtit, lesser goldfinch, and western bluebird.

 Favorite summer residents include Bullock's oriole, black-headed grosbeak, violet-green swallow, and ash-throated flycatcher.
 In the winter, cedar waxwing, white-crowned sparrow, golden-crowned sparrow, dark-eyed junco, and ruby-crowned kinglet take their places.